kaspar030/RIOT/examples/suit_update/README.md

 This also generates the `public_key.h` that will be included in the built firmware.

-## Standalone node Using Ethos
+### Setup a wired device using ethos
+[setup-wired]: #Setup-a-wired-device-using-ethos

-### Provision IoT device (initial flash)
+#### Provision the device
+[setup-wired-provision]: #Provision-the-device

 In order to get a SUIT capable firmware onto the node.
 In examples/suit_update:

-    $ BOARD=samr21-xpro make clean riotboot/flash -j4
+    $ BOARD=samr21-xpro make -C examples/suit_update clean riotboot/flash -j4

-### Setup network

-First, you need to compile `ethos`.
-Go to `/dist/tools/ethos` and type:

-    $ make clean all

-Then, you need to compile UHCP.
-This tool is found in `/dist/tools/uhcpd`.
-So, as for `ethos`:

-    $ make clean all
+#### Configure the network
+[setup-wired-network]: #Configure-the-network

-In one shell and with the board already flashed and connected to /dev/ttyACM0:
+In one terminal and with the board already flashed and connected to /dev/ttyACM0:

-    $ cd $RIOTBASE/dist/tools/ethos
-    $ sudo ./start_network.sh /dev/ttyACM0 tap0 2001:db8::1/64
+    $ sudo ./dist/tools/ethos/start_network.sh /dev/ttyACM0 tap0 2001:db8::/64

 Once everything is configured you will get: